tonethar/IGME-235-Shared/tutorial/HW-wa-random-phrases-1.md

     1. An area of the page that will hold dynamically created content
     1. The page will use an embedded font
     1. The page content must be legible and nicely styled, with good choices made for colors, margins and fonts
-    1. Mobile friendly would be nice, but is not required
+    1. The page doesn't have to be fully-responsive, but should look acceptable and be legible on both desktop and phone.
     1. The look and theme of the page is worth 50% of the assignment
 1. When the page loads (or reloads) a random phrase related to your theme will appear on the page:
     1. You will have at least 5 phrases stored in a JavaScript array